You can now watch that bizarre 'Legion' ending online

-Marvel's unusual acid trip of a show, "Legion," concluded its first season on FX last week, and fans can now dissect that last bit of footage shown after the end credits.
+Marvel's unusual acid trip of a show, "Legion," concluded its first season on FX last week, and fans can now dissect that last bit of footage shown.

 Showrunner Noah Hawley threw in a head-scratching post-credits scene, and FX posted it online Monday for fans to watch over and over and over.